Skylark0924/Rofunc/doc/source/tutorial/customizeRL.md

 ```

 :::{tip}
+1. For more details about the configuration system, please refer to [Configuration System](https://rofunc.readthedocs.io/en/latest/tutorial/config_system.html).
-More examples can be found in [example-RofuncRL](https://rofunc.readthedocs.io/en/latest/auto_examples/learning_rl/index.html)
+2. More examples can be found in [example-RofuncRL](https://rofunc.readthedocs.io/en/latest/auto_examples/learning_rl/index.html)
 :::